Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 If you have ArcMap 10.6 or higher, you can create your network dataset easily using the [Create Network Dataset From Template](https://desktop.arcgis.com/en/arcmap/latest/tools/network-analyst-toolbox/create-network-dataset-from-template.htm) tool and the provided network dataset template.
 A template for a well-configured transit network has been provided to you, so you do not have to manually configure all the network dataset options.
 The template file is called TransitNetworkTemplate.xml, and it is located in the AddGTFStoaNetworkDataset folder in the folder where you ran the installer.

 Before running the Create Network Dataset from Template tool, add your Streets_UseThisOne feature class to the map and examine it.
 A field called "pedestrians_allowed" has been added.
 If you are interested in preventing pedestrians from walking on highways or other locations where they are not allowed, you can use [Calculate Field](https://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/calculate-field.htm) or any other method to populate this field with values as follows:
-- 1 or <Null>: Pedestrians are allowed to walk on this feature
+- 1 or Null: Pedestrians are allowed to walk on this feature
 - 0: Pedestrians are not allowed to walk on this feature

 When you create the network dataset from the template, the network will read the values of this field to determine whether or not each street should be restricted to pedestrians walking.
 The field values are <Null> by default, so if you aren't interested in this restriction or don't have any information about where pedestrians are and are not allowed, you can leave the field as is.
 The network dataset will just assume that pedestrians are allowed to travel anywhere.